-Connections to from other communitys to the Saint Paul sanitary sewer system are regulated under Chapters 79 and 80 of the Saint Paul Legislative Code.
+Connections to from other communitys to the Saint Paul sanitary sewer system are regulated under Chapters 79 and 80 of the Saint Paul Legislative Code (See Exhibit WR-2 for explaination of how these work in practice).

 Figure WR-7 shows existing Saint Paul properties with connections to the sanitary sewer systems of adjacent communities, along with known information regarding property type and permit numbers.